Reviewed Date: 05/10/2023

 Inflow is water that enters the sewage collection system from sources such as roof down spouts, basement and yard drains and cross connections with drainage lines (i.e., surface or rainwater).

 If you have a wastewater collection system, chances are you have infiltration and inflow (I/I) problems.
-A third party engineer located in Tennessee says Tennessee sewer utilities average 47percent I/I. Many systems have recognized I/I problems, but they are not addressed because the problems seem overwhelming — both in terms of money and manpower.
+A third party engineer located in Tennessee says 47 percent of the volume (2012) of water flowing within the sewer collection system and to the treatment plants is I/I. Many systems have recognized I/I problems, but they are not addressed because the problems seem overwhelming — both in terms of money and manpower.

 Is It Really I/I?